saifahmadgit/go2-sim2real-deploy/README.md

 ---

+## Startup Sequence

+1. Script releases sport mode — the robot calls `StandDown()` and sits
+2. Rule-based ramp to standing pose over ~4 seconds (`STAND_SECONDS = 4.0`)
+3. Terminal prints `*** ROBOT IS STANDING - READY TO START ***`
+4. Type `go` and press Enter to hand control to the policy
+5. Press any movement key to start walking — the policy activates on the first command

+If you type anything other than `go` at step 4, the script aborts and holds the stand pose until you kill it.

+---

 ## Keyboard Controls

-Once the script starts, the robot ramps to a standing pose over ~4 seconds, then prompts you to confirm before entering policy mode.

 | Key | Action |
 |---|---|